cyberaide/bookmanager-service/docker-instructions.md

 python bmservice.py
 ```

-6. Navigate to http://localhost:5000/ or the displayed link
+6. Finally, navigate to http://localhost:5000/ or the displayed link.